U.S. weapons manufacturer makes rifles for children: report

-A U.S.-based gun manufacturer has unveiled a semi-automatic rifle for children modelled on the AR-15 style, the New Delhi-based television news channel NDTV has recently reported.
+A U.S.-based gun manufacturer has unveiled a semi-automatic rifle for children modeled on the AR-15 style, the New Delhi-based television news channel NDTV has recently reported.

 "The gun dubbed the JR-15 is being marketed by maker WEE1 Tactical as the first in a line of shooting platforms that will safely help adults introduce children to the shooting sports," reads the report, adding that the company's website says the rifle "also looks, feels, and operates just like Mom and Dad's gun."